TuinfeesT/TuinWolk/documentation.md

  - File explorer (Nautilus/Thunar/Finder/Explorer) extension that communicates with the client component to manage local TuinWolk repositories.
  - System widget capable of indicating changes ready to commit or push and communicating with the client component.

-For Linux and Mac OSX, python might be used as this allows to integrate into the system well.
+For Linux and Mac OSX, python might be used as this integrates into the system well.
 For Windows, someone might be sharpening some C.

+As home connections to the Internet are not always as fast as a user would want, the client program will have to take bandwidth limitations into account.
+With large changes to a user's repository, the client program will have to split the change into commits of a particular size and push them into the cloud one by one, possibly periodically.

 New Node Setup
 ==============